oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 If the Verifier did not require Key Binding, then the Holder could have presented the SD-JWT with selected Disclosures directly, instead of encapsulating it in an SD-JWT+KB.

+After validation, the Verifier will have the following processed SD-JWT payload available for further handling:

+<{{examples/simple/verified_contents.json}}

 # Considerations on Nested Data in SD-JWTs {#nested_data}